wprender/cloudbreak-docs/docs/aws.md

 The host groups in the JSON will be mapped to a set of instances when starting the cluster.
 Besides this the services and components will also be installed on the corresponding nodes.
 Blueprints can be modified later from the Ambari UI.

 >**NOTE** Not necessary to define all the configuration in the blueprint.
 If a configuration is missing, Ambari will fill that with a default value.

 If `Public in account` is checked all the users belonging to your account will be able to use this blueprint to create clusters, but cannot delete or modify it.

 ![](/images/ui-blueprints_v2.png)
 <sub>*Full size [here](/images/ui-blueprints_v2.png).*</sub>

 **A blueprint can be exported from a running Ambari cluster that can be reused in Cloudbreak with slight modifications.**
 There is no automatic way to modify an exported blueprint and make it instantly usable in Cloudbreak, the modifications have to be done manually.
-When the blueprint is exported some configurations are hardcoded for example domain names, memory configurations..etc. that won't be applicable to the Cloudbreak cluster.
+When the blueprint is exported some configurations are hardcoded for example domain names, memory configurations..etc . that won't be applicable to the Cloudbreak cluster.

 **Cluster customization**

 Sometimes it can be useful to **define some custom scripts so called Recipes in Cloudbreak** that run during cluster creation and add some additional functionality.

 For example it can be a service you'd like to install but it's not supported by Ambari or some script that automatically downloads some data to the necessary nodes.
 The most **notable example is Ranger setup**:

 - It has a prerequisite of a running database when Ranger Admin is installing.
 - A PostgreSQL database can be easily started and configured with a recipe before the blueprint installation starts.

 To learn more about these and check the Ranger recipe out, take a look at the [Cluster customization](recipes.md).

 ## Cluster deployment